russell-parrott/AI-Governance-Reference/README.md

 ---

+## Card Structure

+Each entry in the AI Governance Reference for the core governance sections follows a consistent structure designed to explain governance concepts clearly and practically.

+**What Is It?**
+Defines the concept in plain English and explains how it operates in automated systems.

+**Why Does It Matter?**
+Explains why the concept is important for governance, accountability and organisational control.

+**What’s the Real Risk?**
+Describes the practical risks that arise when the concept is misunderstood, ignored or poorly implemented.

+**Where Does It Appear?**
+Shows the types of systems, sectors or environments where the concept commonly arises.

+**What It Means in Practice**
+Sets out the practical questions organisations must be able to answer if governance is functioning.

+**Advantages and Limitations**
+Summarises the strengths and practical constraints of the concept.

+**The Law**
+Explains the direction of legal obligations and regulatory expectations connected to the concept.

+---

 ## Keywords and terminology

 Each entry includes keywords that capture alternative terminology and commonly confused terms.
 These keywords help readers locate the correct concept even when different communities use different language.